maswiebe/maswiebe.github.io/assets/cook_replication.md

 Similarly, there are 290 new segregation laws in the time series data, but only 19 in the panel data (7%).[^5] (The same problem applies with lynchings, but the replication files don't have count data, so we can't quantify it.)

+What explains the missing data?
+It appears that Cook dropped any state-year observation that had a variable with a missing value.
+The resulting dataset has no variables with missing values, but a lot of missing state-year observations, and hence a severely imbalanced panel.

 With this low level of data coverage, I'm skeptical of the panel data results in Tables 7 and 8.
 It's possible that these results are unbiased, and would remain stable as the missing data was filled in (through a law of large numbers argument).
 Especially considering the prior plausibility that racial violence and patents are negatively correlated, we should place some weight on this.